anovis/motivora/README.md

 ## Deployment

 #### Deploy Frontend and Backend at once
-run `npm run deploy`
+run `npm run deploy` or `npm run deploy --git-tag` to also tag the release.
-This script will also great a git tag and push it to github.

 #### Frontend